-Below is the curriculum overview for Year 6 for the British International School of Boston.
+Below is the curriculum overview for Year Six at the British International School of Boston.
 This is a broad summary of the main areas of learning that are covered in different curricular areas.
-We hope that it will help to inform and contextualize the learning taking place in Year 6.
-Our curriculum consists of four distinct areas.
-Literacy, Maths, Science and the International Primary Curriculum, referred to as the IPC.
+We hope it will help to inform and contextualize the learning taking place in Year Six.
+Our curriculum consists of three distinct areas.
+Literacy, Maths and the International Primary Curriculum, referred to as the IPC.